ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/docker.md

         add a new Ballerina module.
     ```

-2. The two modules to call and order pizza and burger:
+2. The two modules to call and order pizzas and burgers:

     ```ballerina
     > ballerina add pizza